Concordium/concordium-browser-wallet/README.md

 -   Install dependencies by running `yarn install`
 -   Build concordium api helpers by running `yarn build:api-helpers` (The wallet and examples require this package to be built, before they can be built)

 The primary package is the [browser-wallet](./packages/browser-wallet) package, which builds the final artifact.
+To built it locally:

+-   Run `yarn build:(dev|prod)` (Note these are global commands and can be run from anywhere in the repository)

-Please check out [README for that package](.packages/browser-wallet/README.md) to see how to built it for development.
+Please check out the [README for that package](.packages/browser-wallet/README.md), for more information, including how to install this unpacked version.
 To build the extension for release, use the "Release browser wallet" action.

 ## Development and building packages